Content on this page:

-These are safety and informational messages about incidents that are not known to be an immediate threat to those on the campus of WMU.
+These are safety and informational text messages (no voice phone calls) about urgent incidents that are not known to be an immediate threat to those on the campus of WMU.

 *The University and its Department of Public Safety are not always notified about near-campus or off-campus emergencies by surrounding law enforcement agencies.
 In addition, some incidents will not be immediately reported if the primary agency believes a notification will hinder the investigation and/or potentially put more people at risk.

-Students and employees may opt-in to get WMU Alerts and Advisory Notifications as phone calls and/or text messages
+Students and employees may opt in to get WMU Alerts and Advisory Notifications.

-Register your phone number by logging in to GoWMU and clicking on the Register for WMU alerts link the top of the page.
+Register your phone number and/or change your preferences by logging in to GoWMU and clicking on the WMU Alert Settings link.